A look at 2025 Halloween events in Green Country

-TULSA, Okla. — It’s spooky season in Green Country and we want to help you find different ways to celebrate Halloween this year.
+It’s spooky season in Green Country and KRMG wants to help you find different ways to celebrate Halloween this year.

 Below is a list of Halloween/Fall events, some family-friendly and some not, happening all month long in and around the Tulsa area: